fredrik/hackblag/20090601-starting-small/starting-small.md

 -- Starting small --

-Lately I have been doing a bit of micro benchmarking to get a feel for how my Python code performs and behaves.
-This post will introduce a few benchmarking primitives that I will build upon in later benchmarking studies.
+Lately I have been doing micro benchmarking of my code and others to get a feel for how it performs and behaves.
+This post will introduce a few benchmarking primitives that I will build upon in later benchmark studies.

 # Decorators

-Python has a little something called decorators.
-The decorator takes a functions as its arguments.
+Python has got something called decorators.
+A decorator takes a functions as its arguments and constructs a function, called wrapper below, that is executed in place of the original function.

 You attach a decorator to a function like so:

 <pre>
 def some_decorator(func):